First day of school for New York City public school students

-NEW YORK (WABC) -- For more than a million public school students in New York City, it is back to the books as the school year officially begins.

-Mayor Bill de Blasio will be at a new Pre-K facility in Staten Island to welcome students to their first day of school.
+Mayor Bill de Blasio kicked off the 2019-2020 school year at a Pre-K facility in Staten Island to welcome students to their first day of school.

+He was joined by Schools Chancellor Richard Carranza and United Federation of Teachers President Michael Mulgrew at a ribbon-cutting ceremony at the Richmond Pre-K Center as the 3-K for All program continues to expand.

-Students in the nation's biggest public school system head back to class Thursday, perhaps a day dreaded by students but certainly a happy day for most parents as the summer vacation ends and classes resume.
+It is perhaps a day dreaded by students in the nation's largest public school system, but it is certainly a happy day for many parents as the summer vacation ends and classes resume.

-The mayor and schools chancellor will be on hand to cut the ribbon at the Richmond Pre-K center for the facility's first day of 3K For All.

-Mayor de Blasio has made early childhood education one of his signature issues, first unveiling Pre-K for all for 4-year-olds citywide and more recently 3K for 3-year-olds.
+The mayor has made early childhood education one of his signature issues, first unveiling Pre-K for all for 4-year-old children citywide and more recently 3K for 3-year-olds.

-The mayor, who of course is also running for president, will visit all five boroughs Thursday to usher in the new school year, including popping by a few classes in the Bronx and Queens.
+De Blasio, who is also running for president, is visiting schools in all five boroughs to usher in the new academic year, including the Urban Assembly High School of Music and Art in Brooklyn, the Bronx Leadership Academy II, IS 5 in Queens, and PS 146 in Manhattan.

-As the New Year begins, the mayor has a deeply controversial issue on this plate: whether to follow the recommendations from a task force to eliminate gifted and talented programs.
-It would be in favor of non-selective magnet schools and enrichment programs open to all students, a move designed to desegregate the system.
+One deeply controversial issue on the mayor's plate is whether to follow the recommendations from a task force to eliminate gifted and talented programs in favor of non-selective magnet schools and enrichment programs open to all students, a move designed to desegregate the system.

 Many of the current gifted programs serve overwhelmingly white and Asian students, while the rest of the district is largely black and Hispanic.

-The mayor is not touching the issue for this year and says he's still reviewing the hot button proposal.
+The mayor said he is not touching the issue for this year and is still reviewing the hot button proposal.

-"I think the big question here is how to reach thousands and thousands of gifted and talented kids that are in our schools that are not currently reached by gifted and talented programs," Mayor de Blasio said.
+"I think the big question here is how to reach thousands and thousands of gifted and talented kids that are in our schools that are not currently reached by gifted and talented programs," he said.
 "What's the best way to create a program that actually reaches all kids that have special talents and abilities, which I think is a lot more kids than we recognize."

+WATCH: Mayor de Blasio helps kick off school year on Staten Island

-The controversial proposal is sure to come up Thursday when the mayor talks to the press.
+The controversial proposal was a major topic of discussion when the mayor spoke to the press.

+"Our Equity and Excellence agenda is working," he said.
+"Pre-K is helping to close the achievement gap, graduation rates are up, and more students are college ready.
+I am so proud of our students and educators.
+I can't wait to see what they will accomplish this year."

+The mayor and chancellor also highlighted, 3K and Pre-K for All, Bronx Plan, AP for All, Computer Science for All, Bilingual Education, and Restorative Justice & Social-Emotional Learning Programs.

 ----------